Take Tech Out

 We understand these are hard trade-offs, and that administrators and the School Board have not taken these cuts lightly.
 But we think the balance between classroom staffing and educational technology deserves a fresh public conversation before the reductions take effect.
 Even a 25 or 30 percent reduction in edtech spending could close a substantial share of the FY27 shortfall without touching a single classroom teacher.

-04 The research has shifted decisively US reading & math scores peaked in 2012 — the year before Chromebooks hit 50% share in US schools. +
+02 Classroom screens don't deliver what they promise US reading & math scores peaked in 2012 — the year before Chromebooks hit 50% share in US schools. +

 A 2021 study of 11,875 American children ages nine and ten found that higher screen time was associated with worse mental health, more behavioral problems, lower academic performance, and poorer sleep.
 A 2024 cross-sectional analysis found the same pattern for sleep quality and academic performance.